Saint Louis Art Museum: History

-During the 1950s, the museum added an extension to include an auditorium for films, concerts, and lectures.
+During the 1950s, the museum expanded to include an auditorium for films, concerts, and lectures.
 Director Charles Guggenheim's American Museum (1959) debuted in the new auditorium space as a 50th anniversary event.

 In 1971, efforts to secure the museum's financial future led voters in St. Louis City and County to approve the creation of the Metropolitan Zoological Park and Museum District (ZMD).
 This expanded the tax base for the 1908 tax to include St. Louis County.
 In 1972, the museum was again renamed, to the Saint Louis Art Museum.

 Today, the museum is supported financially by the tax, donations from individuals and public associations, sales in the Museum Shop, and foundation support.